astropy/astropy/docs/modeling/add-units.rst

 Fitting
 -------

-To allow models with parameters that have units to be fit to data with units, you will need to add a method called ``_parameter_units_for_data_units`` to your model class.
+To allow models with parameters that have units to be fitted to data with units, you will need to add a method called ``_parameter_units_for_data_units`` to your model class.
 This should take two arguments ``input_units`` and ``output_units`` - ``input_units`` will be set to a dictionary with